Diversity in the Courts

 To learn more about these pioneers, click on the link below their picture.

 Justice at Stake, in coordination with its partners, is taking concrete steps towards increasing diversity on the bench.
 JAS is engaged in important work advocating and improving judicial diversity.
-In May of 2011, JAS released a comprehensive guide to gaining a federal judgeship targeted at underrepresented populations.
-“The Path to the Federal Bench: A ‘How To’ Guide on Pursuing a Federal Judgeship” was written to demystify the intricacies of pursuing a judgeship and provide a comprehensive account of the journey to the bench compiled in one, easy to use document.
+In January of 2013, JAS released a comprehensive guide to gaining a federal judgeship targeted at underrepresented populations.
+“The Path to the Federal Bench" was written to demystify the intricacies of pursuing a judgeship and provide a comprehensive account of the journey to the bench compiled in one, easy to use document.

 JAS has also begun work in Washington as part of a pilot project to increase judicial diversity across the state.
 We prepared and sponsored a day of panels at the Washington Minority Bar Associations Collaboration Project (WAMBAC) Conference, on May 20, 2011.
 The panels highlighted important steps to a judgeship, culminating in thirteen judges, from all court levels, discussing their own unique paths to the bench.
 Watch the panel discussion.